cdreetz/ai-bb/README.md

 # AI-BB

+- Spent way too much time trying to debug errors with no message or explanation and not covered in docs
+- Was cool when it would work

-- Docs seem okay for testing and maybe general scraping, but not sure how useful for AI stuff
+- Docs seem okay for testing and maybe general scraping, but doesnt at all cover using browserbase for other applications like AI stuff
 - Session management in general is pretty painful
 - Not sure logs should show 100 logs for a single loadUrl that lasted 4 seconds
 - Session overview bottom panel with 'console' button just doesnt work at all?
 Not even sure what it does